FelixOnline/v2/content/articles/2013-5-16-behaving-like-animals.md

 subtitle: >
   An editorial about how everyone is secretly a bit terrible at their job.
 Including me.
 Definitely me.
 Mostly me.
 date: "2013-05-16 20:42:52 +0100"

 # Attributes from Felix Online V1
 id: "3591"
 old_path: /comment/3591/behaving-like-animals
 aliases:
  - /comment/3591/behaving-like-animals
+imported: true
+comments:
+ - Scientists may not be perfect but they should definitely know the difference between what is animal cruelty and what is not If the concept of being humane to lab animals is beyond them then they shouldnt be in the profession theyre in Its inexcusable End of

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true